insight-creative/hillestadheating.com/content/service-area/lodi-wi.md

 ## HVAC Services We Offer in Lodi

-Whether you live near the high school, out by Lake Wisconsin, or right downtown, we’ve got your comfort covered.
+Whether you live right downtown, near Lodi High School or out by Lake Wisconsin, we’ve got your comfort covered.
 Our services include:

 ### Heating Services